Full counting statistics of interacting lattice gases after an expansion: The role of the condensate depletion in the many-body coherence: Full Counting Statistics (FCS) of pure-state BECs and Mott insulators

 Measuring the FCS in small sub-volumes $V_{\Omega}$ is also crucial if correlation functions $g^{(n)}({\bm k},{\bm k'},....,{\bm k''})$ are bell shaped with widths $l_{c}^{(n)}$.
-While this is not an issue for a coherent state which is fully coherent over the entire volume it occupies, the statistics of a thermal state must be probed over an elementary cell of the phase space.
+While this is not an issue for a coherent state, which is fully coherent over the entire volume it occupies, correlation functions of a thermal state must be probed in a volume $V_{\Omega}$ much smaller than the coherence volume $V_{c}^{(n)} = [ l_{c}^{(n)} ]^3$, since particles distant by $l_{c}^{(n)}$ are essentially uncorrelated.
 This is well known in the case of the Hanbury-Brown and Twiss effect where the property $g^{(2)}({\bm k},{\bm k'})=2$ is expected only if $|{\bm k}-{\bm k'}|$ is less that the width of the far-field diffraction pattern associated with the source size.
-Here, it means that fully-contrasted correlations are expected only when computed in a volume smaller than $V_{c}^{(n)} = [ l_{c}^{(n)} ]^3$ since particles distant by $l_{c}^{(n)}$ are essentially uncorrelated.
-In the far-field, the correlation lengths of Mott insulators and of thermal Bose gases are set by the inverse in-trap size, $l_{c}^{(n)} \sim 1/L$ \cite{carcy2019, cayla2020}.
-As a result, observing fully-contrasted FCS and $n$-body correlations requires using $V_{\Omega}\ll 1/L^3$.
+In the far-field, the correlation lengths of Mott insulators and of thermal Bose gases are set by the inverse in-trap size, $l_{c}^{(n)} \sim 2 \pi/L$ \cite{carcy2019, cayla2020}.
+As a result, observing fully-contrasted $n$-body correlations requires using $V_{\Omega} \ll (2 \pi/L)^3$.
 This condition also ensures the above-mentioned criterion on probing BECs as the volume occupied by the BEC in the momentum space is set by $\Delta k \sim 1.6/L$ \cite{stenger1999}.
-With these considerations in mind, in the following we compute the counting statistics in a volume $V_{\Omega}\sim (\delta k)^3$ of the momentum space such that $\delta k \times L \ll 1$, where $L$ is the in-trap size of the gas (see Fig.~\ref{fig1}).
+With these considerations in mind, we compute the magnitudes $g^{(n)}(0)$ of correlation functions in a volume $V_{\Omega}\sim (\delta k)^3$ of the momentum space such that $\delta k \times L \ll 2 \pi$ (see Fig.~\ref{fig1}(a)).
 As illustrated below, this choice is essential to correctly reveal the full statistical properties.